 Day 9

-Early morning we are going to Salta, crossing the Cloud Rainforest (Camino de Cornisa), inhabits for Black-back Grosbeak, Yungas Sparrow and tanagers, parrots, euphonias and others; and 2 dam lakes: La Ciénaga y Campo Alegre, where we’ll found Comb Ducks, Least Grebe, Rufous-browed Peppershrike, Ultramarine Grosebeak and others.
+Early in the morning we will go to Salta, crossing the Cloud Rainforest (Camino de Cornisa), inhabited for Black-back Grosbeak, Yungas Sparrow and tanagers, parrots, euphonias and others; and 2 dam lakes: La Ciénaga y Campo Alegre, where we’ll found Comb Ducks, Least Grebe, Rufous-browed Peppershrike, Ultramarine Grosebeak, and others.

 Day 10